DigitalOcean's Technical Writing Guidelines

 ```command sudo apt-get update ``` ```super_user adduser sammy ``` ```custom_prefix(mysql>) FLUSH PRIVILEGES; ```

-This is how the above examples look when rendered:
+This is how the preceding examples look when rendered:

 - sudo apt-get update